maxim2266/pump/README.md

 an appropriate action taken (like closing some resource handles, or removing temporary files).
-The drawback of this model is the overhead of the function call that in every particular case the compiler may or may not be able to inline, so this model is mostly suitable for complex iterators or generators where such overhead is relatively small.
+The drawback of this model is the overhead of the function call that in every particular case the compiler may or may not be able to inline, so this model is mostly suitable for complex iterators (or Python-style generators) where such overhead is relatively small.

 This project is aiming to provide a common framework for composing and enriching callback-based iterators.
 Each iterator over a sequence of elements of type `T` is represented as a function of